 The hike from Bosanka down to the Dubrovnik Port took me about 25 minutes.
 However, you can easily do so quicker, if you don’t stop to take a gazillion photos as I did!

 Bringing Your Dog Along?

 If you’re traveling with your dog, Wet Nose Escapades has put together a great video highlighting the many dog-friendly places you can explore with your dog in Dubrovnik.
 Check it out here: Dog Travel in Dubrovnik

-P.S.- Are you looking for more help in planning your Dubrovnik getaway?
-Our 3 Days in Dubrovnik itinerary may be just what you need!
+P.S.- Do you need help planning your Dubrovnik getaway?
+Our 3 Days in Dubrovnik itinerary will get you started.

 Laura has been wandering the globe for over a decade.
 She’s an early bird and backpacker at heart and can often be spotted with a dog or ten that she’s befriended along the way.
 Much of the content Laura writes on A Piece of Travel includes details on wheelchair accessibility, with the support of her brother-in-law and sister.
 You can learn about their accessibility endeavors here.